API Reference

 numpy.ndarray

-static construct_net(validation_matrix: numpy.ndarray) EHMNet
+construct_net(validation_matrix: numpy.ndarray) EHMNet

 Construct the EHM net as per Section 3.1 of [EHM1]